Opinion | It’s been a year since covid-19 emerged. The world still isn’t ready for it.

 When the next one comes, will we be any more prepared?
 In some respects, I imagine we will.
 We who have lived in the time of covid-19 won’t soon forget the value of adequate stockpiles of personal protective gear.
 Businesses and schools that have learned to work remotely and to keep people safely distanced may relax once the pandemic is under control, but they won’t lose their institutional knowledge.

 In more important ways, though, I fear we’ve gained little from our deadly lessons in the school of covid-19.
-Instead, Americans of various stripes have learned to distrust (take your pick) the WHO, the Centers for Disease Control and Prevention, the Food and Drug Administration, Anthony S. Fauci’s National Institute of Allergy and Infectious Diseases — and so on all the way down to our state and local public health authorities and even our hospitals, doctors and coroners.
+Instead, Americans of various stripes have learned to distrust (take your pick) the WHO, the Centers for Disease Control and Prevention, the Food and Drug Administration, Anthony S. Fauci’s National Institute of Allergy and Infectious Diseases — and so on all the way down to our state and local public health authorities, and even our hospitals, doctors and coroners.
 Common sources of information about disease — starting with the mass media — are no longer reliable in the eyes of much of the public.

 Even the idea of shared sacrifice, the bedrock of public health, has taken a beating.
 Measures such as mask-wearing, hand-washing and social distancing are only effective against a pandemic if they are widely and consistently practiced.
 Yet for many Americans (and others around the world), the supposed right of individuals to opt out of these relatively easy measures outweighs even the risk of death to fellow citizens.
 Libertarianism has reached its logical limit when people are proclaiming the freedom to be a vector of disease.